 This journey of dating and marriage is all about becoming the best version of yourself as you see the best in another person.
 In the end, there is somebody for everyone who is called to the vocation of marriage (which is pretty awesome if you ask me.)

 Look up from your phone screen, and look at the possibilities that surround you—not just romantic relationships, but fruitful friendships.

-Veronica Macias is a guest writer for Lifeteen and The Porn Effect.
+Veronica Macias is a guest writer for Lifeteen.
 Veronica is currently studying Theology and Psychology at Ave Maria University.
 A native of Miami, Florida, she hopes to turn the tide against the Culture of Death by helping eliminate the Hook-Up Culture.
 She blogs at veromacias.com.